-- At an external level, I served for 2 consecutive years (2005 - 2006) as Module Organizer and Lecturer for the Statistics and Clinical Epidemiology module of the Royal College of Physicians of Edinburgh Scottish Oncology Course for SpRs One of the venues for this course is the Royal College of Physicians and Surgeons of Glasgow.
+- Module Organizer and Lecturer for the Statistics and Clinical Epidemiology module of the Royal College of Physicians of Edinburgh Scottish Oncology Course for SpRs (2005, 2006).
+One of the venues for this course was the Royal College of Physicians and Surgeons of Glasgow.

 Postgraduate research project supervision

 - Modern methods for detecting examiner bias in naturalistic assessment data (Jieke Chen, MSc Statistics and Operational Research, Distinction, summer 2013)

 - Comparison of the benefits of Ropinirole or Pramipexole versus those of Entacapone in the management of patients on Levodopa therapy with later intermediate stage Parkinson's disease: A systematic review (Dr Derek Kayanja, MSc Internal Medicine, Distinction, 2014)

 My principal area of research is Medical Education.
 However, more specifically, my research interests fall into the categories Promoting the Research-Teaching Nexus in Medical Education, Teaching Statistics to Medical Students, Psychometric Methods for Assessing the Quality of Assessment Practice, Modern Methods for Standard Setting in the Assessment of Undergraduate and Postgraduate Medical Students, Medical Statistics, Mathematical Logic and the Philosophy of Mathematics.
 In recent years, I have become involved in writing a number of papers and conference or technical reports (which are now at various stages of publication) on the following topics:

 - teaching statistics and research design to undergraduate medical students